Melissa Leandro (b. 1989, Miami, FL) is an artist who works between the media of drawing, painting, and textiles.

 Leandro's woven and embroidered surfaces explore her composite cultural identity through means of intuitive mark-making.
 Reflecting on her past and present travels, she considers the impact of these environments on the fragmentation of identity and place.

-Leandro was awarded the Toby Devan Lewis Fellowship (2017) and EAGER Grant for research and collaboration (2016, Shapiro Center), both for her studio work at the School of the Art Institute of Chicago (SAIC).
-As well as a Luminarts Fellowship (2017) from the Luminarts Cultural Foundation, Union League of Chicago.
+Leandro was awarded the Toby Devan Lewis Fellowship (2017) and the EAGER Grant for research and collaboration (2016, Shapiro Center), both for her studio work at the School of the Art Institute of Chicago (SAIC).
+She was awarded the Luminarts Fellowship (2017) from the Luminarts Cultural Foundation, Union League of Chicago.
 Leandro was a BOLT resident at the Chicago Artist Coalition for 2017-18, and was named one of Chicago's Break Out Artists of the year for 2018.
 Her studio work is featured in LUXE, Luxe Interiors + Design Magazine as part of their Chicago Style Maker edition (June 2018).

 Leandro has attended ACRE Residency,Wisconsin, Roger Brown House Residency, Michigan, The Weaving Mill, Chicago and TextielLab, The Netherlands and the Jacquard Center, North Carolina.
-She holds a BFA and MFA from SAIC and is currently working at the School of the Art Institute of Chicago as Lecturer and is the Assistant Director title of the Fiber Material Studies Facilities.
+She holds a BFA and MFA from SAIC and is currently teaching at the School of the Art Institute of Chicago as Lecturer and is the Assistant Director title of the Fiber Material Studies department.